ananyakatiyar/Policy-Aware-AI-Code-Reviewer/README.md

 *   **AI Remediation**: Deterministic "How to Fix" suggestions with code examples.
 *   **Risk Scoring**: 0-100 score with visual indicators.
 *   **Enterprise UI**: Dark mode, neon accents, responsive design.

+  ## Engineering Practices

+- Clean repository hygiene (no generated artifacts committed)
+- Modular backend and frontend separation
+- Deterministic policy enforcement with explainable outputs
+- Test-driven validation for core analysis logic
+- Secure authentication using JWT

+## Note

+This project was built with clear ownership boundaries to reflect how engineering teams collaborate in production environments.
+Each contributor can independently explain and extend their respective modules.